mikeroyal/DevOps/README.md

 [Docker](https://www.docker.com/) is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
 All containers are run by a single operating-system kernel and are thus more lightweight than virtual machines.

+[PowerShell/PowerShell Core](https://docs.microsoft.com/en-us/powershell/) is a cross-platform (Windows, Linux, and macOS) automation and configuration tool/framework that works well with your existing tools and is optimized for dealing with structured data (e.g. JSON, CSV, XML, etc.), REST APIs, and object models.
+It includes a command-line shell, an associated scripting language and a framework for processing cmdlets.

+[Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/)creates virtual machines on Windows 10.
+Hyper-V can be enabled in many ways including using the Windows 10 control panel, PowerShell or using the Deployment Imaging Servicing and Management tool (DISM).
+This documents walks through each option.
+Note: Hyper-V is built into Windows as an optional feature.

+[Vagrant](https://www.vagrantup.com/) is a tool for building and managing virtual machine environments in a single workflow.
+With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.

 [Kubernetes](https://kubernetes.io/) is an open-source container-orchestration system for automating application deployment, scaling, and management.
 It was originally designed by Google, and is now maintained by the Cloud Native Computing Foundation.

 [Rancher](https://rancher.com/) is a complete software stack for teams adopting containers.
 It addresses the operational and security challenges of managing multiple Kubernetes clusters, while providing DevOps teams with integrated tools for running containerized workloads.